alanmacdoug/astrowind/src/data/post/what-a-deliverability-audit-actually-contains.md

 ---
-title: 'What a Deliverability Audit Actually Contains: Scope, Timeline, Deliverable'
+title: "What a Deliverability Audit Actually Contains: Scope, Timeline, Deliverable"
-description: 'A deliverability audit is not a report nobody reads.
+description: "A deliverability audit is not a report nobody reads.
 It is a diagnosis of where your email breaks, what it costs you, and how to fix it.
-Here is exactly what the work contains.'
+Here is exactly what the work contains."
 pubDate: false
 ---